Dhruvil-Lakhtaria/Web-Dev-SGP/README.md

 # Web-Dev-SGP
-### The name of the forlder represents the question numbers
+### The name of the folder represents the question numbers